VogtRyan/Pisces/README.txt

 - H was SHA1;
 - KDF was PBKDF2, using HMAC-SHA1 as the generator, with 4096 iterations and a 256-bit salt; and,
-- R was 352 bits in length; I and J were 128 bits in length; and, S was 256 bits in length.
+- I and J were 128 bits each, K was 256 bits, R was 352 bits, and S was 256 bits.

 In Pisces version 3,